-I love making liposomal vitamin C. It increases my energy levels, enhances my memory, and helps me sleep better.
-I’m also using it for skin care because it promotes collagen formation.
-I take more when I’m under stress, am anxious, or have eaten poorly.
-I know it has improved my adrenal function.
+If that weren’t enough, it’s also a fantastic vitamin for skin health because it promotes the production of collagen.
+I take more when I’m under stress, am anxious, or have eaten poorly, which causes my body to metabolize it more rapidly.
+I know it has definitely improved my adrenal function.

-Vitamin C is a vital nutrient, and cannot be made in the body.
-Supplementing with it in a liposomal form is a great way to ingest high amounts.
-It supports immunity, and is especially important to take in the winter when colds and flus are common.
+Vitamin C is a vital nutrient, and one that can’t be made in the body.
+Supplementing with it in liposomal form is a great way to ingest high amounts.

 Certain populations need higher amounts of vitamin C, including the elderly, people who smoke, those who reside in highly-polluted areas, and athletes.

 The liver requires vitamin C to process medications like aspirin, Tylenol, and prescription medications.
 If you’re taking any of these on a regular basis, it’s imperative to support your liver with vitamin C. In my opinion, everyone should be supplementing daily with this antioxidant because of the enormous amounts of stress we’re all under.